djalbat/yapp/README.md

 ### Using Yapp by way of JSX

-Making use of JSX simply means that a different factory method is called under the hood.
+Making use of JSX simply results in a different factory method being called under the hood.
 It is arguably slightly more elegant, and means that fewer styles have to be rendered:

 ```
 "use strict";